 - Excision of the damaged area of cartilage is usually successful but recurrence can occur at the edge of the excised area.

-- A technique of narrow elliptical excision of the skin lesion with shaving of the underlying cartilage appears to be as effective, less invasive and to have similar recurrence rates (around 13.5% after four years or so).
+- A technique of narrow elliptical excision of the skin lesion with shaving of the underlying cartilage appears to be as effective and less invasive, and to have similar recurrence rates (around 13.5% after four years or so).